liuyisi/Compiler/README.md

 SNL Compiler
 ========
-This is a SNL Compiler
+This is a SNL Compiler.

-I will Write Scanner and Parser by my own with out using lex or yacc
+I will Write Scanner and Parser by my own without using Lex or Yacc.

 Come to join me!